Setting Up Dremio On AWS With Oracle

 To test connection to the instance, choose Connect, help dialog will be opened:

 Setting Up Java

 Now you can copy connection string, open terminal window, if you are using Linux on your client computer, and then establish ssh connection:

 So we have running Oracle database and EC2 Ubuntu instances on Amazon cloud.
 Since we want to install Dremio on the EC2 instance, Java installation is also required.
 It could be done using apt-get utility - connect to the EC2 instance using ssh and run next commands:

 1 2 3 4 5 6 7 8 9 10 11 # Update packages: $ sudo apt-get update # Install Java: $ sudo apt-get install default-jre # After Java installation you can check the result: $ java -version

-After that we are creating dremio folder for the better file structuring, and download Dremio archive:
+After that we are creating dremio folder for the better file structuring, and download Dremio archive or deploy: